-A renewed focus on Landcare is required to reinvigorate local groups and provide the necessary support to groups to implement local projects and ensure alignment with RCS and Regional Strategies and action plans.
-There is a real need to acknowledge, maintain and develop Landcare group capacity to enable continuation of the great work Landcare groups deliver.
+A renewed focus on Landcare is required to reinvigorate some local groups/networks and provide the necessary support to groups/networks to implement local projects and ensure alignment with the RCS, regional strategies and action plans.
+There is a real need to acknowledge, maintain and develop Landcare group/network capacity to enable continuation of the great work Landcare groups deliver.

 Through the asset-based approach, there needs to be a strong recognition that many communities who are outside the RCS priority catchment assets will require support and encouragement.
 Locally important assets have been nominated and recognised during the development of this RCS.

-Support can be offered through encouraging these local groups to apply for other government grant schemes (such as Landcare Grants), providing local groups with information and advice regarding their local environmental assets and how to protect and enhance them, encouraging groups to attend field days and forums to gain a better understanding on how to manage their local areas.
+Support can be offered through encouraging these local groups to apply for other government grant schemes (such as the Victorian Landcare Grants), providing local groups with information and advice regarding their local environmental assets and how to protect and enhance them, encouraging groups to attend field days and forums to gain a better understanding on how to manage their local areas.